Kershia1/photolabs-starter/README.md

 -API and JSON use
 -Object manipulation
 -Creating custom hooks
--State management vis useEffect, useContext, and useReducer -Managing both a backend and frontend server
+-State management via useEffect, useContext, and useReducer -Managing both a backend and frontend server